RobZuazua/CrashCode/README.md

 ### Question: What is Crash Code?

-Crash Code is a training program to help us master the technical coding interview in the most effective way possible.
+Crash Code is a training program for mastering the technical coding interview in the most effective way possible.

 ### Question: Why did you build it?

-I built it because technical interview mastery creates opportunities that easily transform our lives.
+I built it to give you opportunity.
+Technical interview mastery creates opportunities that transform lives.

 ---

 ### Question: How do I master the technical interview?

-I speak honestly.
-There is no 5 step plan.
-It comes down to your level of sincerity, seriousness, and understanding.
+At the end of the day, it comes down to you.
+Your level of sincerity, seriousness, and understanding.

 ### Question: What must be understood?